Variational Diffusion Posterior Sampling with Midpoint Guidance: The algorithm

 \paragraph{Related works.} We now discuss existing works that have similarities with our algorithm, \algo.
 In essence, our method tries to reduce the approximation error incurred by DPS-like approximations.
 This has also been the focus of many works in the literature, which we review below.

-When $\potn{}{}$ is a likelihood associated to a linear inverse problem with Gaussian noise, \citet{finzi2023user,stevens2023removing,boys2023tweedie} leverage the fact that the Gaussian projection of $\smash{\fwtrans{0|k}{x_k}{\cdot}}$ minimizing the forward KL divergence can be approximated using the pre-trained denoisers; see \citet[Theorem 1]{meng2021estimating}.
-In the considered Gaussian setting, the potential $\potn{}{}$ can be exactly integrated against the estimated Gaussian projection.
+When $\potn{}{}$ is a likelihood associated to a linear inverse problem with Gaussian noise, \citet{finzi2023user,stevens2023removing,boys2023tweedie} leverage the fact that the Gaussian projection of $\smash{\fwtrans{0|k}{\bx _k}{\cdot}}$ minimizing the forward KL divergence can be approximated using the pre-trained denoisers; see \citet[Theorem 1]{meng2021estimating}.
+In the considered Gaussian setting, the likelihood $\potn{}{}$ can be exactly integrated against the estimated Gaussian projection.
 However, this involves a matrix inversion that may be prohibitively expensive. \citet{boys2023tweedie} circumvent the latter by using a diagonal approximation which involves the computation of $\dimx$ vector-Jacobian products.
-For general likelihoods $\potn{}{}$, \citet{song2023loss} use the Gaussian approximations of \citet{ho2022video,song2022pseudoinverse} to estimate $\potn{k}{}$ for non-linear potentials $\potn{}{}$ using a vanilla Monte Carlo estimate. \citet{zhang2023towards} also consider the surrogate transitions \eqref{eq:pi-transition-approximation} with $\tmid{k} = k$, and, given an approximate sample $X_{k+1}$ from $\hat{\pi}^{\ell}_{k+1}$, estimate the next sample $X_k$ maximizing $x_{k}\mapsto \hpibw{{k}|k+1}{X_{k+1}}{x_{k}}[\param]$ using gradient ascent.
-They also consider improved estimates of the potential $\potn{k}{}$ running a few diffusion steps.
+For general likelihoods $\potn{}{}$, \citet{song2023loss} use the Gaussian approximations of \citet{ho2022video,song2022pseudoinverse} to estimate $\potn{k}{}$ for non-linear likelihoods $\potn{}{}$ using a vanilla Monte Carlo estimate. \citet{zhang2023towards} also consider the surrogate transitions \eqref{eq:pi-transition-approximation} with $\tmid{k} = k$, and, given an approximate sample $\bX _{k+1}$ from $\hat{\pi}^{\ell}_{k+1}$, estimate the next sample $\bX _k$ maximizing $\bx _{k}\mapsto \hpibw{{k}|k+1}{\bX _{k+1}}{\bx _{k}}[\param]$ using gradient ascent.
+They also consider improved estimates of the likelihood $\potn{k}{}$ running a few diffusion steps.
 However, it is shown \cite[last subtable in Table 2]{zhang2023towards} that this brings minor improvements at the expense of a sharp increase in computational cost, which is mainly due to backpropagation over the denoisers.
+See also \Cref{apdx:dps-link} for a discussion on how our method relates to the \dps\ \cite{chung2023diffusion} in the case where $\tmid{k} = k$.